mpfi-dsp/GoldDigger/README.md

 ```
 cd ~/Desktop/GoldDigger
 ```
-Then start at step 3 of the installation instructions above (make sure you run the commands from inside the GoldDigger folder - otherwise might give errors):
+Make sure you run the commands from inside the GoldDigger folder - otherwise might give errors):
 ```
-sudo sh scripts/download_models.sh
-sudo sh scripts/build.sh
 sudo sh scripts/run_docker_detached.sh
 ```
+This should get Gold Digger Webtool up and running on https://10.203.1.222:8001

 ## Troubleshooting: